 Mobile banking security when using SMS (Text Banking)

-With smartphones and tablets becoming more popular, many people are using mobile web browsers to handle their banking.
+Many people use mobile web browsers via smartphones and tablets to handle their banking.
 Most mobile web browsers have standard site encryption built in to protect your mobile banking security.
-For added mobile web banking security follow these tips:
+For added security:

 Mobile banking apps are the ideal way to access your accounts from a mobile phone.
-These applications link directly to SC Telco’s systems, making them faster and the interface is easier to use.
-Use these two tips to ensure the highest level of security for your app:
+These applications link directly to SC Telco’s systems, making them faster and easier to use.
+For the highest level of security: